2024/2025 Multi-Year Business Plan & Budget APPROVED documents available below

 Look Up Your 2023 Municipal Property Tax Allocation

 Interested in where your municipal (retained by the City) 2023 property tax dollars go?
-Check the allocation of your tax dollars invested in civic services like Police, Fire, Road Maintenance, Snow & Ice, Transit and more here: visit the Property Assessment & Tax Tool and slowly enter your street name (it will auto-fill for you after the first few letters), and then enter your building number next.
+Check the allocation of your municipal tax dollars invested in civic services like Police, Fire, Road Maintenance, Snow & Ice, Transit and more here: visit the Property Assessment & Tax Tool and slowly enter your street name (it will auto-fill for you after the first few letters), and then enter your building number next.
 Then, select the Tax Information Tab.